shrivatsabhat/shrivatsaBhat/README.md

 ### I'm a Student and Developer!
 -->

-- 🔭 I’m currently working on one of Typscript Project
+- 🔭 I’m currently working on one of React Project
-- 🌱 I’m currently learning Funtional Programming in Javascript
+- 🌱 I’m currently learning Web Components
 - ⚡ Fun fact: I like video editing